-Among the above list the main type of market risk faced by the Bank are interest rate risk and foreign exchange risk.
+Among the above list the main type of market risk faced by the Bank are interest rate risk, Equity price risk and foreign exchange risk.
 The management of Bank has given significant attention to market risk in trading book, to assess the potential impact on the Bank's business due to the unprecedented volatility in financial markets.
+NRBCB is exposed to market risk mostly stemming from Government Treasury Bills and Bonds, Quoted Equity investment and foreign currency etc.